Battista da Vicenza

-Battista da Vicenza (circa 1375 – 1438) was an Italian painter of the early Renaissance period.
+Battista da Vicenza (circa 1375 – 1438) was an Italian painter of the early Renaissance period; he was the son of painter Luca da Vincenza.

 He was born and active in Vicenza.
 He painted in this town between 1404 and 1438.
 Among his works are four panels depicting the Life of Saint Sylvester, now housed in the Museo Civico of the Palazzo Chiericati in Vicenza.
 The scenes are painted against gilded backgrounds.